you've been looking for

 Graduates do get jobs in their field, but that always seems to be the top student we know at the tough college.
 We don't dare mention this to our child to add frustration.

-Many find the job search overwhelming, frustrating, and too long.
+Many find the job search to be a struggle, overwhelming, frustrating, and too long.
 They hit a speed bump or a brick wall when their resumes always seem to disappear into a black hole.

 They want to know what their issue is so they can fix it and move on.
 Honestly, there can be many issues and a single one could keep them stuck.